 DON’T engrave at all if you’re planning on reselling the watch

-A series of vintage Rolexes recently sold for $1 million, $2 million, $17 million.
+A series of vintage Rolexes, engraved with messages, recently sold for $1 million, $2 million, $17 million.
 They belonged to Steve McQueen, Marlon Brando and Paul Newman.
 You are not Steve McQueen, Marlon Brando or Paul Newman.
 And, if you try to resell a watch with a message personal to you on the case back, you will almost certainly get back less than you paid for it.

-If, at any point in the future, you can foresee yourself selling the watch you’ve currently got strapped to your wrist, keep it as far away from the engraving needle as possible.
-As soon as you add any sort of engraving or embellishment to a watch, it’ll depreciate quicker than that seconds hand can tick around the dial.
-So maintain its factory freshness.
-That is, of course, unless you’ve got a feeling that you’re soon to be very, very famous…
+So if, at any point in the future, you can foresee yourself selling the watch you’ve currently got strapped to your wrist, keep it as far away from the engraving needle as possible.
+As soon as you add any engraving or embellishment to a watch, it’ll depreciate quicker than the seconds hand can tick around the dial.
+Instead, put your energy into maintaining its factory freshness.
+That is, of course, unless you’ve got a feeling that you’re going to be an American acting sensation…

 DO consider engraving a link rather than the case back